 Some courses will require additional work to be completed, a portfolio to be submitted or for you to attend an interview.
 For these courses, you're likely to receive a decision within six-eight weeks.

 Receiving an offer

-Once a decision has been taken on your application, you’ll receive one of the following offers:
+Once your application has been reviewed, you'll receive one of the following decisions: